CliffordCC/final-assignment-8/assignment-8-book/intro.md

 ## Dataset description

-The below descripitions were taken directly from the [website](https://www.kaggle.com/prateekmaj21/disney-movies) where the datasets were originally obtained.
+The below descripitions were taken directly from the [website](https://www.kaggle.com/prateekmaj21/disney-movies) (Majumder, 2020) where the datasets were originally obtained.

 "All Disney movies with their release dates, genre, rating, total gross and inflation adjusted gross(2016).
 Disney has produced many movies, this data has all Disney movies till 2016."